Council tax discounts

 Many are entitled to discounts that can help save £1,000s

 Many people are eligible for a council tax discount or reduction of between 25% and 100%, saving £100s – or even £1,000s – each year.
-Those living alone or only with children, people on a low income or in full-time education, those with a carer or a specific medical diagnosis, and even people with empty properties are among those who could cut their bill.
-Read on to see who's eligible, how much you might save and how to apply.
+Those living alone or only with children, people on a low income, students, those with a carer or a specific medical diagnosis, and even people with empty properties are among those who could cut their bill.
+Read on to see who's eligible, how much you might save, and how to apply.

 Who can get money off their council tax bill?

 There are all sorts of reasons you might qualify for a lower council tax bill.
-This could be based on the people who live in your home, your income or the type of property you live in.
-To get you started, we've a handy graphic of who might qualify for a reduced bill.
+These can be separated into three broad categories: those based on the types of people who live in your home; those based on being on a lower income or receiving certain benefits; and those based on the type of property you live in.

 To qualify, you’ll need to be both medically certified as having an SMI, and be receiving at least one of a number of benefits (in Scotland, being eligible for the benefit even if you don't actually claim it is sometimes enough).